 It’s no secret that one of the most common problems seen on web pages is a slow load time.

 As the internet grows more image-heavy, it’s evident that you cannot just make a text-only page to pull in your target audience.
 On the other hand, no one likes to wait for a web page to open.
-As a result of slow load times, they may leave the website altogether, thus increasing the bounce rate.
+As a result of slow site speed, they may leave the website altogether, thus increasing the bounce rate.

-This leads to the dilemma of designing a website with optimal load speed – without sacrificing the image quality.
-The proven solution is using image optimisation to tweak a few aspects of the image before or while uploading it to a website.
+This leads to the dilemma of designing a website with optimal load speed — without sacrificing the image quality.
+The best practices indicate using image optimisation to tweak a few aspects of the image before uploading it to a website.

-However, optimising every image is a time-consuming process, so we thought of coming up with this guide to let you know if it’s essential to optimise images.
-Also, look out for some of the nifty optimisation techniques that we will mention later.
+Given the size of files, there’s often a necessity to compress the right file types for optimal website performance.
+However, optimising every image is time-consuming, so we thought of coming up with this guide to let you know if it’s essential to optimise images without sacrificing quality.
+Also, look for some of the nifty optimisation techniques for media files mentioned later.

 What Is Image Optimisation?

-The first step to optimising images for the web is to understand what the technique truly entails.
-And while image optimisation may seem like a self-explanatory phrase, people are often confused about how it works.
+The first step to optimising images for the web is understanding what the technique truly entails.
+And while image optimisation may seem self-explanatory, people are often confused about how it works.

-The main goal of image optimisation is to present quality images on a web page without hampering the optimal page load time.
-So, the image file size should be kept at a minimum to load almost instantaneously with the text.
+The main goal of image optimisation is to use less data and less disc space while presenting quality images on a web page, reducing file size without hampering the optimal webpage loading time.
+So, the image file size should be kept to take less space to load almost instantaneously with the text.

-One of the easiest ways to optimise an image is to put it through a compression website.
-These websites preserve the quality of an image while reducing its file size.
+One of the easiest ways to optimise an image is using a tool like an automatic compression website.
+These websites preserve the quality of images before uploading while reducing their file size, significantly enhancing your website’s performance.
 However, there are several other ways to optimise images, and it can be as simple as using a plugin.

-Moreover, as more people use the internet on their smartphones, web pages and images need to be further modified to fit the capacity of the devices.
+Moreover, for website performance reasons, as more people use the internet on their smartphones, pages and Google Photos need to be further modified to fit the capacity of the devices.

-Apart from the user-friendliness aspect of optimising images, it also proves to be a powerful SEO technique to rank websites.
-Needless to say, image compression or optimisation has become indispensable for designing a high-performance website.
+Apart from the user-friendliness aspect of optimising images, ranking websites is also a powerful SEO technique.
+Image compression or optimisation has become indispensable for designing a high-performance website.

 Benefits Of Image Optimisation